-Breaking: Fani-Kayode threatens to sue Amaechi, seeks N5bn as damages - Nigeria Today
+Fani-Kayode threatens to sue Amaechi, seeks N5bn as damages - Nigeria Today

-Breaking: Fani-Kayode threatens to sue Amaechi, seeks N5bn as damages
+Fani-Kayode threatens to sue Amaechi, seeks N5bn as damages

 The former Minister of Aviation, Chief Femi Fani-Kayode, has threatened to sue the Minister of Transportion, Mr. Rotimi Amaechi, his comments on ChannelTV on two billion naira allegedly transferred by the former governor of Rivers state, Dr. Peter Odili to the Ministry of Aviation to fix Port-Harcourt runway.